 - For Priority 3 faults: Wanstor will resolve the fault within 48 hours to a 72 hour range from a validated fault

-- For Priority 1 faults only: If Wanstor does not resolve a fault on a circuit within the relevant timeframe set out above, then Wanstor will credit the Company with a compensation entitlement in accordance with the following table:
+- For Priority 1 faults only: If Wanstor does not resolve a fault on a circuit within the relevant timeframe set out above, then Wanstor will credit the Company with a compensation entitlement in accordance with the following:

-Measurement Compensation Entitlement: reduction in monthly circuit rental Each hour or part hour beyond the target fault clearance time 5% of the monthly rental
+- Each hour or part hour beyond the target fault clearance time will result in compensation entitlement involving a reduction in the monthly circuit rental of 5% of the monthly rental

 - Credits will be applied on a per fault basis and will be capped at 100% of the monthly circuit rental.
 Monthly rental charges for any other Wanstor product associated with the service are excluded from the calculation of the compensation entitlement.